We don’t support this browser anymore.

 We share some of this enthusiasm, particularly for the group’s subscription-based revenue, which it collects from sellers to use its platform.
 While these make up a smaller portion of overall revenue, it’s still a more resilient and profitable source of income than the slice it collects on each sale.

 Investments are being made to expand the range of solutions clients can subscribe to.
-But for now, the merchant solutions segment, including transaction fees, still contributes over 72% of revenues, tying Shopify’s success closely to that of its customers.
+But for now, the merchant solutions segment, including transaction fees, still contributes around two-thirds of group revenue, tying Shopify’s success closely to that of its customers.

-While Shopify boasts large clients like Gymshark and Netflix, its typical customers are small and medium-sized businesses that tend to be more susceptible to the health of the broader economy.
-While there’s been chatter of weakening conditions, and recession odds in the US have ticked higher, Shopify hasn’t seen any real impact from its customers yet.
+While Shopify boasts large clients like Pepsi and Netflix, its typical customers are small and medium-sized businesses that tend to be more susceptible to the health of the broader economy.
+While there’s been an underlying fear that conditions could weaken, Shopify hasn’t seen any real impact from its customers yet.

 The group’s been keeping a tight grip on costs and making sure the headcount remains stable is a real focus.
-Coupled with shedding the financial burden of its unsuccessful logistics company last year, this should support margin growth.
+Coupled with shedding the financial burden of its unsuccessful logistics company last year, this should help support margin growth and cash generation.

 Overall, we’re impressed by Shopify’s leading proposition and ability to integrate itself into merchant’s operations.
-There are several growth levers to pull on, led by the growing value of orders through the platform and the adoption of its services from larger players.
-But the valuation, post second-quarter bump, will already have a lot of those strengths built in.
+There are several potential growth levers; from the value of orders through the platform, which has continued to grow, to the adoption of its services from larger players.
+But the valuation, given the recent strong performance, already has a lot of those strengths built in and so could be sensitive to missteps.

 Environment, social and governance risk